Trey Hendrickson: 2025

 After refusing to trade or extend Hendrickson in the 2024 offseason, the Bengals gave him permission to seek a trade in March 2025.
-Though he was unable to find a trade partner, the Bengals owner, Mike Brown, did confirm the Bengals were still negotiating a contract extension with him and the team had made an offer to him.
+Though he was unable to find a trade partner, the Bengals owner, Mike Brown, confirmed the Bengals were still negotiating a contract extension with him and the team had made an offer to him.
 On July 22, 2025, Hendrickson did not report to the first day of training camp as negotiations continued.
-Hendrickson's frustrations over the lack of progress in the negotiations escalated to the point that he chose to stay in Florida during his holdout instead of Ohio where training camp was being held.
-It was reported that a major point of contention between both Hendrickson and the team is the Bengals' extension offer did not have guaranteed money beyond the initial year of the contract.
-On July 30, Hendrickson reported to camp, but proceeded with a hold in by withholding from practice and on-field drills.
-Though the Bengals and Hendrickson did not come to an agreement on a contract extension, they agreed to a contract restructure that would increase Hendrickson's 2025 salary by $14 million bringing the maximum value to $30 million to end his hold-in on August 25.
+His frustrations over the lack of progress in the negotiations escalated to the point that he chose to stay in Florida during his holdout instead of Ohio where training camp was being held.
+It was reported that a major point of contention between both Hendrickson and the team was the Bengals' extension offer did not have guaranteed money beyond the initial year of the contract.
+On July 30, Hendrickson reported to camp, but proceeded with a hold-in by withholding from practice and on-field drills.
+Though he and the Bengals did not come to an agreement on a contract extension, they agreed to a contract restructure that would increase Hendrickson's 2025 salary by $14 million bringing the maximum value to $30 million to end his hold-in on August 25.
+On December 11, the Bengals placed him on injured reserve due to a hip/pelvis injury which would require surgery.

+Baltimore Ravens

+On March 12, 2026, the Baltimore Ravens signed Hendrickson to a four-year, $112 million contract with $60 million guaranteed and a signing bonus of $20 million.